NOAA-GFDL/fre-workflows/for-developers.md

 ## Testing and Verifying `epmt` Functionality <a name="epmttesting"></a>

 The `site` variable in `for_gh_runner/yaml_workflow/local_settings.yaml` controls which site configuration is loaded.
-Setting `site='ppan_test'` enables `epmt` functionality, namely per-task metadata annotations, and `papiex` tags for shell calls and processes.
-The metadata annotations are generated via Jinja2 within `site/ppan_test.cylc`.
-The `papiex` tagging is more complex, requiring the use of a modified Slurm `job_runner_handler` class from `cylc`.
-This handler, dubbed the `PPANHandler`, inserts tags into the batch job script by `lib/python/tag_ops_w_papiex.py`, parsing the script line-by-line.
+Setting `site='ppan'` runs without `epmt` integration.
+Setting `site='ppan_test'` enables `epmt` functionality.
+Namely, these are per-task metadata annotations, and `papiex` tag insertion for shell calls and processes.
+The way these two functionalities work is slightly different.

+The metadata annotations are generated via Jinja2 within `site/ppan_test.cylc`, using available environment variables and/or Jinja2 variables to pull and render the tag at runtime.
+The `papiex` tag insertion is more complex, requiring the use of a custom Slurm `job_runner_handler`. `job_runner_handler`'s in `cylc` are classes that manage submission of workflow tasks to a batch workload system.
+See [here](https://cylc.github.io/cylc-doc/stable/html/user-guide/task-implementation/job-submission.html#supported-job-submission-methods) for more information on this concept.

+The custom `handler` for `fre-workflows` is called `PPANHandler`, and the code for it is in `lib/python/ppan_handler.py`.
-The code for `PPANHandler` is in `lib/python/ppan_handler.py`, and is thoroughly documented and commented.
+At job-submission time, `PPANHandler` inserts tags into the batch job script by calling `lib/python/tag_ops_w_papiex.py`, which parses the script line-by-line right before submission.
+It also saves a copy of the un-tagged job script for debugging purposes.
+The code for `PPANHandler` is thoroughly documented and commented.
 For more information, please see the docstrings and comments within the code.
-Setting `site='ppan'` runs without `epmt` integration.

 ### Verifying `epmt` Annotations and `papiex` Tags <a name="verifyingepmt"></a>

 Running workflows with `epmt` enabled follows the same procedures described in section [4](#configrunppanworkflows), using `ppan_test` instead of `ppan`.
 After a workflow has at least partially completed, verify that `epmt` data was captured.
 From a workstation, query job information (replace `your_user_here` with your username):
 ```python
 module load epmt
 epmt python